RobotecAI/rai/src/rai_extensions/rai_nomad/README.md

 ros2 run rai_nomad nomad --ros-args -p image_topic:=<your_image_topic>
 ```

-The model will be loaded and ready, but it will not run until you send a message to the `/rai_nomad/start` topic.
+The model will be loaded and ready, but it will not run until you call the `/rai_nomad/start` service.
 Then it will start outputting velocity commands and your robot should start moving.
-You can then stop the model by sending a message to the `/rai_nomad/stop` topic.
+You can then stop the model by calling the `/rai_nomad/stop` service.

 ### Parameters